Andrew-Alford/Andrew-Alford/README.md

-# Hi there 👋, I'm Andrew Alford
+# Hi there 👋, I'm Andrew

 I'm Andrew from beautiful Corvallis, Oregon.
 I love solving puzzles and tackling challenging problems, as well as collaborating with others on interesting projects!
 I've done projects using languages such as Python, R, and SQL, definitely check out my repositories for some examples of my work.
 I'd love to chat with you, message me on any of my socials listed below.